October 13th & 14th, 2018

 Prater's Mill Year Round

 Prater’s Mill Heritage Park is open to the public during daylight hours only.
+The park is closed from 2 Fridays before through the Monday after the fair.
 Fishing and boating are allowed with the proper licenses.
 No vehicles are allowed to park beyond the yellow chain.
+But you can drive down and unload your boat.